inbarbahnof/ATM-system/README.md

 The server also reads the PORT environment variable to support deployment on cloud platforms, where the port is dynamically assigned.

+To ensure thread safety and prevent race conditions, a threading.Lock is used to protect the shared accounts dictionary, guaranteeing that only one request can modify the account data at a time.

 ---

 ## Design Decisions